karlhulme/sengi/readme.md

 policy | A `DocTypePolicy` object that defines the types of permitted operations on the document. docStoreOptions | A property bag that is passed to many of the document store operation callbacks.

 When naming doc types, you may want to use dotted notation to include one or more containers in order to logically group doc types together.
+For example, `automotive.car` and `automotive.boat`.

 ## Role Type